codyzu/hyperdrive/README.md

 #### `var stream = drive.list()`

 Returns a readable stream that will emit the `id` of all feeds stored in the drive.

+#### `var stream = drive.createPeerStream()`

+Create a new peer replication duplex stream.
+This stream should be piped together with a remote peer's stream to the start replicating feeds.

+## Feeds

 #### `var feed = drive.add()`